wix-incubator/DetoxInstruments/Documentation/RecordingDocument.md

 #### Recording Info

-The recording info area includes information about the recording and the profiling options which were used for the recording.
+The recording info area includes information about the recording and the profiling preferences which were used for the recording.

 ### Touch Bar